 REPORTING SEABIRD MORTALITIES TO ADRIFT LAB

-In November, seabirds began washing up dead and dying on beaches from Byron Bay to Hobart.
+Starting in Oct/Nov (and often continuing until May), seabirds sometimes begin washing up dead/dying on beaches from Brisbane to Hobart (including west to Adelaide and sometimes beyond).
 The death of 100s or 1000s of seabirds at one time is referred to as a #MassMortality or #wreck event.
-In Australia, the main species caught up in these events is usually the Short-tailed Shearwater (or 'muttonbird'), though some particularly bad events involve other species too.
+In Australia, the main species caught up in these events is usually the Short-tailed Shearwater (or 'muttonbird'), though particularly bad events can involve other species too (while ID is not required as our team will do this for you, we've provided a brief guide below for those who are interested).

 WHAT CAN YOU DO?

-- Take a photo of the scene and individual bird (so we can confirm ID)
+- Take a photo of the scene and individual bird (photo should include the beak/feet)

 - Record how far you walked (estimates are fine)